(DAAD) Foreign Language Test

 - For UNIcert levels I and II, pick up the certificate from the Language Center after e-mail notification.

-New UNIcert examination dates in summer semester 2021:
+Next UNIcert examination dates in winter semester 2021/22:

 Download here: registration form